Enrique2656/Roulette-App/README.md

 ```
 I completed the challenge: 5
 I feel good about my code: 5
-this gave me a good understanding of how to make a crud app.
+This gave me a good understanding of how to make a crud app.
 Any feedback is appreciated.
 ```